Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

-The goal of the Armed Forces Covenant is to honour the commitment and sacrifices of both former and serving military personnel.
-The RIFT family has always honoured our close ties to the Armed Forces community, and we work hard to uphold the promise of the Armed Forces Covenant.
+The Armed Forces Covenant is about honouring the commitments and sacrifices made by former and serving military personnel.
+The RIFT family has always treasured our close ties to the Armed Forces community, and we work hard to uphold the values and promise of the Armed Forces Covenant.

-Earning Silver status meant looking hard at the company, inside and out, to see what more we could do to ensure that former and serving Armed Forces personnel are never put at a disadvantage by their service.
-We’ve created new roles for veterans within RIFT, and developed new ways of reaching out to the military community.
-We’ve also made work more flexible for Service members and spouses.
+Earning AFC Gold Status meant looking hard at RIFT as a company, inside and out.
+We wanted to see what more we could do to ensure that former and serving Armed Forces personnel are never put at a disadvantage by their service.
+We built new positions for MOD veterans within the business and found new ways of reaching out to the military community.
+We also made work more flexible for Service members and their spouses.
 Now, with our special discounted fee rate of 25%, we’re putting our money where our mouth is again.

-It’s an honour to serve MOD personnel in handling their refund claims and more.
-From clawing back cash from HMRC to tackling all your tax problems, you’re always better off with RIFT.
+It’s an honour to serve MOD personnel, tackling their tax rebate claims and much more.
+We’re here to fight for you, so you’re always better off with RIFT.

 ABF Soldiers Charity